-International students who want to be a farmer can expect to raise animals, grow crops, sell products and maintain buildings and equipment.
-One specific type of farmer working with animals is a dairy manager who monitors the animals’ care, assigns feeding and cleaning of animals to others, studies the milk production records to determine the feed formulas and for breeding, and trains workers in animal care.
+International students who go into farming can expect to raise animals, grow crops, sell products and maintain buildings and equipment.
+For example, a dairy manager monitors the animals’ care, assigns feeding and cleaning of animals to others, studies the milk production records to determine the feed formulas and for breeding, and trains workers in animal care.

 A veterinarian is a doctor who specializes in treating small and large animals.
 They can examine animals, diagnose an animal’s condition and treat them for these conditions.

 Working With the Land